pixeljetstream/r3e-trace-analysis/README.md

 A tool to open a trace file and inspect all data.
 Allows to browse through individual laps recorded within the session.
 Double-click a lap to make it active.
 Laps with "invalid" times (shortcuts...) are in brackets "()".
 The current selected lap is marked with "|||".

+The current lap will be rendered in the track-view.
+The first valid lap of a file is drawn as fine line on top, as well as a marker with the current position.

 Use the selectors (A,B,C,D) to compare different values or laps.
+A selector change will not cause any redraw, only selecting a lap or property will.
+With the "Animated driving line" feature you can improve the perception of the stippled driving lines.

 ![ui](https://github.com/pixeljetstream/r3e-trace-analysis/blob/master/doc/track_compare.png)

-The current lap will be rendered in the track-view.
-The first valid lap of a file is drawn as fine line on top, as well as a marker with the current position.

 When double-clicking a single property it is printed in the track view.
 The current "Gradient" setting is applied, see explanation further down.
 It allows to visualize up- or down shifts for example.